 Performances are strong, engaging and emotional in construct particularly from our main cast (Knightley, Clarke and Skarsgard) demonstrating the shared impact of war on individuals from differing social and cultural backgrounds; acknowledging that war has victims on both sides of the conflict.

-Direction is solid with beautiful cinematography portraying the end of war in a winter frame.
-With warmer colours used to focus on the breaking down of social boundaries and emerging realities of war ending.
+The direction is solid with beautiful cinematography portraying the end of the war in a winter frame.
+With warmer colours used to focus on the breaking down of social boundaries and emerging realities of the war ending.